juniorgasparotto/GraphExpression/doc/concept-pt-br.md

 A + B + (C + A)
 ```

-* A entidade `A` é a entidade raiz de toda expressão acima e será o topo do grafo.
+* A entidade "A" é a entidade raiz da expressão e será o topo do grafo.

 ## <a name="entity-final" />Entidade final